Silkwood, Queensland: Attractions

 Silkwood Castle is at 18 Margaret Street (17.74591°S 146.02375°E).
 Engineer John Nielsen retired to Silkwood and, in 2009, commenced building himself a home.
 It was an imposing whitewashed concrete structure, intended to be something different, which has been described variously looking like a "Disney fairytale" and a "mosque".
-He worked on it for over 20 years until his death.
+He worked on it for many years until his death.

 The former National Australia Bank building in Silkwood is claimed to be the smallest bank building in Australia.
 It was opened in the 1930s and continued to trade until 1999.
 It is now a small museum.

 Events

-On the first Sunday of May, Silkwood celebrates the annual Feast of the Three Saints: St Alfio, St Filadelfo and St Cerino.
+On the first Sunday of May, Silkwood celebrates the annual Feast of the Three Saints: St Alfio, St Filadelfo and St Cirino.
 In 1939, Silkwood resident Alfia Tornabene (née Patti) had just given birth to a daughter in Innisfail Hospital, becoming seriously ill.
 Her husband Rosario dreamt of the three saints who reassured him his wife would recover, leading Rosario to vow that he would bring statues of the saints from Sicily to Silkwood if his wife recovered.
 His wife recovered and in 1947-1948 he organised for an old artisan in Giarre, Sicily, to carve the statues from cherry trees near his family's farm in Sicily as recreations of the statues in the main church of Sant'Alfio in Sicily.
 The first celebration of the feast in Silkwood was in 1950.
 The festival typically consists of a Mass, a procession of the statues through the streets accompanied by bands, feasting, music, dancing and fireworks.

+On 4 May 2025, the community will celebrate the 75th anniversary of the annual festival.